Day 38 of a Year Long Road Trip Along America’s Scenic Byways

 Kent Falls State Park

-I passed through Kent to arrive at Kent Falls State Park, home to a small covered footbridge and a lovely multi-tiered waterfall.
-I had been using my point and shoot the last few days, so I decided to break out my good camera.
-I think my good camera automatically qualifies me as a good photographer in the eyes of other tourists…more often than not, with my good camera in tow, another tourist asks me to snap their photo.
+From the covered bridge, I passed through Kent, Connecticut on my way to Kent Falls State Park.
+The park features a small covered footbridge and a lovely multi-tiered waterfall.
+I had been using my point and shoot camera the last few days, so today I broke out the big gun, my DSLR Rebel T1.
+I think my good camera automatically qualifies me as a photographer in the eyes of other tourists.
+More often than not with that paperweight in tow, someone asks me to snap their photo.

 Just as the dogs and I began climbing, the thunder rolled.
-Behind me, the sky – pitch black…In front of me, the sky – sunny laden with bright white clouds.
-I thought, be optimistic, it has to thunder more than once before it starts raining and besides I was heading into clear skies.
-Well, we climbed a few more flights of stairs – one with each tier of the cascade, and with the second thunder clap, the sprinkle began.
-Ok I thought, it’s probably not smart to venture into the woods with an ominous sky above, so I turned around.
-As I stepped off the last stair, I strode toward the covered bridge ducking my head in the HAIL!
-The storm subsided as quickly as it arrived…I got back to the car and it was over.
+Behind me, the sky was pitch black.
+In front of me, the sky was sunny laden with bright white clouds.
+Be optimistic I thought.
+It has to thunder more than once before it starts raining.
+Besides I was heading into clear skies.
+Carrying on, we climbed a few more flights of stairs, one with each tier of the cascade.
+Then the second thunder clap brought the rain, or sprinkle I should say.

+With the ominous sky I thought better of wandering into the woods and turned around.
+As I stepped off the last stair, I rushed to the covered bridge while ducking my head in the HAIL!
+The storm subsided as quickly as it arrived.
+By the time I returned to VANilla, it was over.
 It was at this moment I thought, what am I doing?!?
 I feel like crap (pardon my French) and the only 5 minutes I’m outside, it hails!
-I want a couch, a blanket, a cup of hot cocoa, and a fire…thus my thought of the day.
+I want a couch, a blanket, a cup of hot cocoa, and a fire.
+Thus my thought of the day.

 The Wandering Moose Cafe by a Covered Bridge

 I suspect tomorrow will be a better day, and I hope to see some of my relatives in Long Island tomorrow evening.
 I should probably call them to give them fair warning!
-Oh, and sorry you got to hear about my ailments, but just keeping true to my day.
-I’m certain the dogs aren’t too happy with me either…a five minute walk at the waterfall and a few potty breaks at Wal-Mart…hmmm think they will be ready for a good hike tomorrow
+Oh, and sorry you got to hear about my ailments, but just keeping it real.
+I suspect the dogs aren’t too happy with me either.
+A five minute walk at the waterfall and a few potty breaks at Walmart is all they got.
+They will be ready for a good hike tomorrow